A few simple rules to help prevent condensation.

 - Paraffin and bottled gas heaters give off large quantities of water vapour when in use; every gallon of paraffin burnt produces a gallon of water, which will settle on cold surfaces.
 When using this kind of heater, or any flueless gas heater, ensure that the window is open sufficiently.

-- Always wipe up condensation with a cloth.
+- Always wipe up condensation on windows with a cloth.